whats-good/uniform-graphql/README.md

 });
 ```

 While this resolver is correctly implemented, it will always pull the `expensive` field, even if the end-user isn’t requesting it.
 In scenarios like this, we can use `GraphQL`'s deferred resolution feature to avoid doing unnecessary computations.
-We will harness the power of `thunk`s.
-A thunk is a function with no arguments, but once called, it will return some wrapped value:
+We will harness the power of `thunks`.
+A `thunk` is a function with no parameters, but once called, it will return some wrapped value:

 ```ts
 //...